paycoreio/docs/docs/products/hpp/customization.md

 ## Code integration examples

-Below are two examples of HTML forms that can be submitted to PayCore.io.
+Below are two examples of HTML forms that can be submitted to {{custom.company_name}}.
 The first one is a basic example.
 The second example uses several additional features currently available with HPP.
 You can use these forms, ensuring that the values are replaced with your own values.

 ### Payment method codes